Talking Behaviour With Dr Jo From Pet Behaviour Vet

-Dr Leigh talks with Dr Joanna McLachlan from Pet Behaviour Vet about all things behaviour in this episode of “Ask Us Anything”.
+In this episode of “Ask Us Anything”, Dr Leigh talks with Dr Joanna McLachlan from Pet Behaviour Vet about all things concerning our cat’s and dog’s behaviour.

 Check out the video or read the transcript below.
 We hope you enjoy and if you have any questions don’t hesitate to ask them in the comments section below.